Prescribing Information

 RECENT MAJOR CHANGES

-Dosage and Administration, Preparation for Administration: Plastic prefilled syringe is no longer available.
-(2.1)
+Dosage and Administration, Preparation for Administration (2.1)

 Warnings and Precautions, Myocarditis and Pericarditis (5.2)